time4tea/oidnjni/README.md

  will dominate the performance of the code - the JNI wrapper is very thin.

 Processing the above image takes 0.35s on my laptop.

+## TODO

+- [ ] Mac / Windows - I have no hardware - contributors wanted!
+- [ ] HDR Images    - I have no use-case - contributors wanted!

+## Contributors

+Contributors are welcome!
+Either for new use-cases, or new features.